LucasTor/ucs-presence-reverse-engineering/README.md

 Next attempt will be using eduroam wireless access points, which I have access to, although it might be somewhat less unreliable, the advantage is I can hide it anywhere I can get access to a power outlet.

 Reference: [cat.eduroam.org](https://cat.eduroam.org/)

+### ??/??/2024

+I made it work with eduroam using the install scripts they provide It responded my attendence
+Then got stolen lol
+I will try it with an ESP32 at some point in the future to make it smaller and cheaper